1. Home: Explore careers

 Professional and industry bodies

-You could join The Textile Institute and The Textile Society for professional development training.
+You could join The Textile Institute and The Textile Society for professional development training and to build up your network of contacts.

 Further information

-You can find out more about careers and training in textile design through the Crafts Council.
+You can find out more about careers and training in textiles through the:

 What it takes